Eboreg/de-googling/README_old.md

+_N.B.
+This is an old version of this document, archived for posterity.
+The main document is at [README.md](README.md)._

 # My de-googling experience

 Like so many of us, I was sick and tired of being constantly tracked and monitored by Big Tech.
 But it was very much [Rob Braxman's videos](https://odysee.com/@RobBraxmanTech:6) that got me started on actually doing something about it, so big thanks to him for that.